 - Federal student loans.
-Federal student loans should be your first choice when borrowing for college.
+Your first choice should be Federal student loans when borrowing for college.
 They typically have more competitive rates and flexible repayment options — and the potential for forgiveness down the line.
 But there are limits to how much you can borrow depending on the loan type and your year in school.

 Compare private student loans